ryansheehy0/Cheat_Sheets/css.md

 In order for a percentage height or width to work properly, the parent container needs to have a specified height.

+- `height: auto;` means the height changes based upon the content.
+    - This will expand beyond the size of its parent container.
+    - The parent's overflow property will take into effect.
+- `height: fit-content;` means the height changes based upon the content up to the size of its parent container.
+    - The element's overflow property will take into effect.

 ### Box Sizing
 `box-sizing:` is used to control how the width and height are calculated, taking into account the element's padding and border.